mjtier/aws-cloud-infrastucture-experimental/README.md

 `ssh-keygen -f ec2_key`

-This will along with our security group automation will allow us to SSH into each running instance in the autoscaling group.
+This, along with our security group automation, will allow us to SSH into each running instance in the autoscaling group.

 ### Create S3 bucket